Proofs¶

 Introduce the top-most assumptions and universally quantified variables of the conclusion as specified by the given introduction patterns.

-- Tactic clear hypothesis_id*¶
+- Tactic clear ident*¶

 - Tactic reduce simpl_flags?¶